AnupriyaEP/Armstrong_number/README.md

 # Armstrong_number
+Armstrong number is a number that is equal to the sum of cubes of its digits.
+For example 0, 1, 153, 370, 371 and 407 are the Armstrong numbers.
 It is a c program to find whether a given number is armstrong number or not.

 PROGRAM DESCRIPTION